 Pembina and/or contract personnel will be dispatched to identify and advise public protection measures to transients, area users or locations where the public may gather within the EPZ or impacted area.
 Rover personnel will also confirm evacuation of residents and businesses contacted by telephone or where no telephone contact has been made.

 4.7.4 Reception Centre

 A Reception Centre will be activated when members of the public within the EPZ are displaced due to an emergency.
-It is established at a safe distance from the release source and may be established in conjunction with the local authority.
-Depending on the duration of the emergency, arrangements for lodging and food will be made for the evacuees, as required.
+The Receptions Centre(s) is established at a safe distance from the emergency site.